pikesley/shedbot/words.md

 Thinking more widely about what to do with all this free energy, I'm pretty sure I should be able to recharge the batteries for my cordless drill but I don't really know where to begin with that

 >slide - questions?

+If you want to know anything more about gardening, particularly growing tomatoes, find me in the bar later